5jt/dyalog-cookbook/manuscript/03_structure.md

 is easily readable despite it being formed of APL primitives and user defined functions.
 In an agile environment when the end user is supposed to discuss business logic with implementors this can be a big advantage.

-For classes however there is a better way to do this: include the namespace `#.Utilities`.
+For classes however there is another way to do this: include the namespace `#.Utilities`.
 In order to illustrate this let's assume for a moment that `MyApp` is not a namespace but a class.

 ~~~
 :Clase MyApp